 The metabolites that were significantly differentially abundant (adjusted p-value < 0.05) underwent enrichment analysis to determine if any class of molecule was significantly enriched.
 Interestingly, steroids were found to be significantly enriched in infected patients compared to all features detected in the experiment (Figure 3C).
 A closer examination revealed that 10 out of the 12 molecules annotated as steroids could be more specifically described as bile acids.
-These included the primary bile acid cholic acid (CA), the conjugated primary bile acids glycocholic acid (GCA), taurocholic acid (TCA), glycochenodeoxycholate (GCDCA), glycochenodeoxycholic acid (GCDCA), glycohyocholic acid (GHCA), taurochenodeoxycholic acid (TCDCA) as well as the conjugated secondary bile acids Tauroursodeoxycholic acid (TUDCA), taurohyodeoxycholic acid (THDCA), and glycoursodeoxycholic acid (GUDCA) The same functional enrichment was observed in S. aureus infected samples (Supplementary Figure 2), where the abundances of taurocholic acid (TCA), glycocholic acid (GCA), tauroursodeoxycholic acid (TUDCA), 3beta−hydroxy−5−cholenoic acid, and 12−ketodeoxycholic acid were enriched.
+These included the primary bile acid cholic acid (CA), the conjugated primary bile acids glycocholic acid (GCA), taurocholic acid (TCA), glycochenodeoxycholate (GCDCA), glycochenodeoxycholic acid (GCDCA), glycohyocholic acid (GHCA), taurochenodeoxycholic acid (TCDCA) as well as the conjugated secondary bile acids Tauroursodeoxycholic acid (TUDCA), taurohyodeoxycholic acid (THDCA), and glycoursodeoxycholic acid (GUDCA).
+The same functional enrichment was observed in S. aureus infected samples (Supplementary Figure 2), where the abundances of taurocholic acid (TCA), glycocholic acid (GCA), tauroursodeoxycholic acid (TUDCA), 3beta−hydroxy−5−cholenoic acid, and 12−ketodeoxycholic acid were enriched.
 In addition, several phosphatidylcholine molecules were identified as being significantly depleted in S. aureus bacteremia (Supplementary Figure 2).
 While this class of molecules did not rise to the level of statistical significance in GO enrichment analysis from healthy to EcB patients, we did note that several phosphatidylcholines were also significantly depleted in the case of EcB bacteremia (Supplementary Table 2).
 This highlights a potentially common lipid metabolism disruption in bacteremia, regardless of the bacterial species involved.

 We next set out to evaluate the potential utility of features within our dataset as biomarkers to distinguish healthy from infected samples.
 To rank these biomarkers, we used ensemble feature selection (EFS), an unbiased approach that integrates outcomes from eight distinct feature selection algorithms17, subsequently aggregating and assigning ranks to the scores.
 This approach helps mitigate many of the inherent biases often associated with individual algorithms 43, 44.
 We set the correlation threshold at 0 in the EFS, ensuring that well-performing biomarkers that were highly correlated with others would still be ranked highly.